 One rotten, algae-covered finger twitched.

-One booted foot brushed the silt at the lake floor.
-It came down firmly, followed by the other boot.
+He began to writhe, the soggy rags of his clothes tearing as he disentangled himself from the chains.
+A booted foot brushed the silt at the lake floor, then came down firmly, followed by the other boot.

-And then, the corpse of Jason Voorhees began to writhe in the murky water, the soggy rags of its clothes tearing as it disentangled itself from the chains.
-Since its lungs were filled with water, it walked along the bottom of the lake, moving toward the shore.
-Small fish darted away from the worm-eaten hockey mask that covered its face.
+Since his lungs were filled with water, he walked along the bottom of the lake, moving toward the shore.
+Small fish darted away from the battered hockey mask that covered his face.

-As the water became shallow, the gruesome head broke its surface.
-Water sloughed off the sodden flesh and ragged clothing.
-The dim light of the waning moon reflected off the water as Jason Voorhees returned to Camp Crystal Lake.
+As the water became shallow, his head broke its surface.
+Water sloughed off his sodden flesh.
+The gleaming reflection of the moon was cut into a million slivers as Jason Voorhees returned to Camp Crystal Lake.

-His mind was devoid of higher thought, yet possessed of a devilish cunning.
+Jason's mind was devoid of higher thought, yet possessed of a devilish cunning.
 When his waterlogged boots squelched on the beach, he changed his gait to minimize the noise.
-He paused, listening to the wind.
+He paused, listening.
 It was early autumn and near midnight, and a breeze was blowing through the yellowing leaves.

-What is a knight without his sword? the voice whispered in his mind.
-Jason reached down and pulled out the machete.
+What is a knight without his sword? his mother's voice whispered.

 Headquarters for the Bureau for Paranormal Research and Defense